karlson1337/karlson1337/README.md

 ## Hi there 👋

-I'm a college student in India, building things close to the metal — systems programming, network security, cryptography, and low-level C/C++.
+I'm a college student in India, building things close to the metal: systems programming, network security, cryptography, and low-level C/C++.

 **Languages:**